 Next, think about what the remaining popular posts have in common — similar subjects, similar styles (how-to, infographic, video post) or similar efforts in promoting them.

-Use that info to generate 10 more posts you’ll create + see how well they perform.
-Then head to the blog next week where I’ll be sharing 5 things you can do with your most popular posts now that you know what they are.
+Use that info to generate 10 more post ideas.
+Spend a little bit of time creating them + see how well they perform.
+Then try these 5 things you can do with your most popular posts now that you know what they are.